-Finding: Complies as Proposed.
 The adopted design guidelines for new construction contain the following principle for porches and decking: "Where visible from public right of way: appearance of traditional painted wood decking."
 In addition, the guidelines list synthetic materials for porches and decking as not allowed, when visible from a public way.

 The Board has approved non-historic materials in the past, including fiberglass windows and cement board siding.
 These materials have been deemed appropriate for use within the City's two historic districts.
-The applicant has made a similar request for the use of a modern material of composite decking.
-To staff's knowledge, the Board has not made a previous finding regarding composite decking material, and this application serves as the first time the Board is being asked to consider the appropriateness of this material.
+The Board has also approved the use of composite decking on new construction where it will not be visible from the right of way.

-In this particular case, the material is used on the underside of the elevated porch and is neither highly visible nor a primary building material for the structure.
+In this particular case, the material is used on the front porch decking and stair and is neither highly visible nor a primary building material for the structure.
 Additionally, staff finds that the material is similar in appearance to painted wood.
 For these reasons, staff finds that it will not have a significant detrimental impact on neighboring properties or on the historic character of the Canemah district.